aajonusnet/aajonusnet/md/QNA/Q&A Of November 26, 2006.md

 Q: Also that pink I learned about in the image on the new chemtrail site, that is ethylene dibromide.
 It's another chemical like a pig you see up there now.
 It's what my dentist said.
 It's Dr. Shikard.
 That's a pesticide they're using, that they use.
 It's very toxic on strawberries.
 Ethylene dibromide.

 A: Well, ethylene dibromide is a byproduct of making certain weapons.
 And they decided to...
-You know, the military is in bed with Dow Chemical Monsanto and said, find a use for this so we don't have to bury it and store it.
+You know, the military is in bed with Dow Chemical, Monsanto and said, find a use for this so we don't have to bury it and store it.
 So then they'll make it into some kind of poison pesticide.
 Of course it's a poison.
 Of course it's going to kill pests, you know, insects and toads or whatever, birds.
 Of course it's going to kill them.
 And it's in our food, it's going to kill us.
 So you have to really look at what's happening.
 So anyway, the whole thing about this is you can go online and sign the petition against chemtrails.
 And weather modification.
 Anything that's about weather modification is looking for the rights to do that to us.
 To poison us.
 Right now, they don't have Congress' permission to do it.
 So they're doing it illegally.

 Q: And we're going to do an educational forum sometime in January.